Why are there two different colours of raw honey?

-Drizzle is raw honey.
-Raw honey hasn’t been heated or micro filtered so it still contains healthy enzymes, vitamins and minerals.
+Raw honey is honey that hasn’t been heated or microfiltered so it still contains healthy enzymes, vitamins and minerals.
 When honey is heated some enzymatic properties are destroyed and when honey is heavily filtered the pollen and beeswax are removed, and thus many of the vitamins and minerals (pollen is rich in proteins, free amino acids, vitamins and folic acid).
-This is also the reason why raw honey has more complex flavours and better showcases the terroir of the area it was produced.
+This is also the reason why raw honey has more complex flavours and better showcases the terroir (or flavour) of the area it was produced.

 Where can I get Drizzle Honey?

 You can find out more in our Honeycomb FAQ and use the same links above to purchase.

 What if I have more questions?